samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ## Use Auto Surround

 - Description: Whether to automatically surround selected text when typing opening parenthesis, bracket, brace, single or double quote characters.
-For example, when you select text and type '(', Tehanu will surround the text with ().
+For example, when you select text and type '(', Gram will surround the text with ().
 - Setting: `use_auto_surround`
 - Default: `true`